Double auction: Natural ordering

+Efficiency of double auctions

+It can be shown that, in the classical competitive equilibrium model with a finite number of agents described by their preferences and endowments, the double auction mechanism leads to an individually rational Pareto efficient reallocation.
+In this setting, each agent bids their indifference prices (reservation prices) which depend on their preferences and current endowments.
+Clearing of the double auction amounts to an exchange of goods that changes the agents' endowments.
+The change in endowments, in turn, influences the agents' indifference prices, so a subsequent double auction may again result in nontrivial trades.
+Repeated double auctions generate a sequence of allocations that converges to a Pareto efficient reallocation that each agent prefers to their original endowment.

 Game-theoretic analysis

 A double auction can be analyzed as a game.
 Players are buyers and sellers.
 Their strategies are bids for buyers and ask prices for sellers (that depend on the valuations of buyers and sellers).
 Payoffs depend on the price of the transaction (determined by the auctioneer) and the valuation of a player.
 The interesting problem is to find a Nash equilibrium - a situation in which no trader has an incentive to unilaterally change their bid/ask price.

 Consider the bilateral trade scenario, in which the buyer submits a bid of b and the seller submits s.

 Suppose an auctioneer sets the price in the following way: